athento/nuxeo-unique-title-validator/README.md

 # Motivation

-It's very usefull to have a feature that it don't allow to create documents with same title
+It's very useful to have a feature that it don't allow to create documents with same title

 # Installation